Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sl}_3$: Introduction

-Here is a comment on the localizations: one can as well consider the quantum (upper) cluster algebras with frozen variables not being invertible, in which case they coincide with $\mathscr{S}_{\mathfrak{sl}_2,\Sigma}^q$.
+Here is a comment on the localizations: one can as well consider the quantum (upper) cluster algebras with frozen variables not being invertible, in which case they are expected to coincide with $\mathscr{S}_{\mathfrak{sl}_2,\Sigma}^q$.
 It amounts to consider a partial compactification of the cluster $K_2$-variety.